masato1122/auto-kappa/README.md

 Version 0.3
 ---------------

-Auto-kappa is a software to automatically calculate anharmonic phonon properties, including thermal conductivity using VASP and ALAMODE.
+Auto-kappa is an automation software for calculating anharmonic phonon properties, including thermal conductivity, using VASP and ALAMODE.

 Requirements
 -------------